 Unfair contract term protections for consumers

-This information sheet (INFO 210) explains how the law protects consumers from unfair terms in contracts for financial products and services.
+This is Information Sheet 210 (INFO 210).
+It explains how the law protects consumers from unfair terms in contracts for financial products and services.

 The unfair contract terms law applies to a term in a contract if:

 - it is a consumer contract

 - the contract is a 'standard form contract', and